-How do I find the PINS?
+How do I find my PIN?
 (Students with Mandatory advising ONLY)

 Students who are required to have mandatory advising will need a Registration PIN to register.
 While you are meeting with your advisor, you will receive this PIN.
 Students will be asked to hold on to this PIN, as they will need it for any future drop/adds or withdrawals from classes.
 Each semester, a new PIN will be issued and needed for registration.

 Students who wish to apply for graduation must do so online through NEST on the "Register for Classes" page.

 Undergraduates who have earned 105 hours, Graduate/Master's students who have earned 18 hours and Doctoral candidates with 45 or more hours will see the option to apply to graduate when they select the "Apply for Graduation" link in the "Apply For Graduation" portlet.

 How are address changes, name changes, social security changes being handled?

 Students can change their mailing address through NEST in Banner.
 Students who wish to make a change to their permanent address, or for name and social security changes please follow the instructions on the Registrar’s website, submitting required documents in person to this office.